Anthony L. Burrow [curriculum vitae]

 Undergraduate Research Assistants

-I am a sophomore majoring in Human Development in the College of Human Ecology.
+I am a junior majoring in Human Development, minoring in Business for Life Sciences, and Law & Society.
 My academic interests revolve around exploring everyday human interactions, the law, and research.
-I am also a member of Phi Alpha Delta pre-law fraternity.
+I am also a member of Phi Alpha Delta pre-law fraternity and President and Editor-in-Chief of Hopelessly Yellow at Cornell.
 My evolving research interests and experience include youth's sense of purpose, goal setting, and agency.
 I am looking forward to evaluating other factors impacting youth and their sense of self as they progress on their journey through life to promote well-being.

 Brooke Kivel

-I am a sophomore Human Development major.
+My name is Brooke Kivel, and I am a junior in human development.
 I am very interested in pediatric and adolescent psychology, along with topics related to anxiety and OCD.
 I really enjoy participating in research that has clinical implications and the potential to make a difference in terms of improving treatment.
 Following graduation, I plan to attend graduate school and pursue a career in the field of adolescent psychology.

 Grace Nahmiyas